mikolajlubiak/website/content/pixelpin-deep-dive.md

 tags: ['embedded', 'esp32', 'c++', 'c', 'bluetooth', 'ble', 'e-paper', 'protocol-design', 'app', 'flutter']
 ---

-# BLE Protocol Design for Embedded Wearables: The PixelPin Deep Dive

 [PixelPin](https://github.com/mikolajlubiak/pixelpin) is a wearable e-paper display pin I designed and built.
 It's powered by an ESP32, receives images over Bluetooth Low Energy from a [Flutter companion app](https://github.com/mikolajlubiak/pixelpin-app), applies Floyd-Steinberg dithering for 3-color output, and renders the result on an e-paper display.

 This post covers the hardest parts: the custom BLE protocol, the image processing pipeline, and the bit-level manipulations needed to drive an e-paper display.